Em-AK/makesense_jobs/README.md

 ## Why

-Jobs that MakeSense wants to:
+Jobs that MakeSense wants to :

 * Give the talented changemakers out there the job opportunities they deserve
 * Help organisations who do care about our Causes to find the talents they need